 The Dollar General Corporation has been delivering value to shoppers for over 75 years through its mission of Serving Others.
 The Dollar General Literacy Foundation is celebrating over 20 years of helping individuals learn to read, prepare for their high school equivalency, or learn English.

 Since its inception, the Foundation has awarded more than $140 million to nonprofit organizations and schools that have helped more than 9 million individuals advance their literacy and basic education skills.

 It brings tears to my eyes to think of how many people have been blessed through this program.

 Are you like me that sits and reads the back of the box while enjoying their favorite Kellogg’s cereal?
 If so, you’re in luck!
 On the back of the boxes, there are stories from the Dollar General Literacy Foundation’s grant recipient, Fifty Forward.

 I loved reading the stories of how these people are enriching children’s lives through this tutoring program!

-To recognize National Literacy Month this September, Dollar General is wanting to hear your stories!
+To recognize National Literacy Month this September, so give the gift of reading.
+Dollar General is wanting to hear your stories!

 You can find Kellogg’s Frosted Flakes® Cereal, Froot Loops® Cereal, Frosted Bite-Size Mini-Wheats® Cereal or Rice Krispies® Cereal in the cereal aisle of your local Dollar General store.